MantisInk/askew-coursedev/README.md

 ## Known Issue(s)

 - We have a fullscreen mode for the game that scales very well, but unfortunately this doesn't work well with the GUI.
 The final submission of the game won't have this problem though as the level editor will not be there.
-~~- You can only scroll on the main menu using the directional pad and not the joystick.~~
+- ~~You can only scroll on the main menu using the directional pad and not the joystick.~~

 ## Maximizing Fun